 None of this makes you lawsuit-proof — compliance is ultimately the sender's responsibility.
 But at $0.005 a number, scrubbing against TCPA exposure that's frequently cited at $500–$1,500 per text is some of the cheapest insurance you'll buy.

-Worked example: a 5,000-contact campaign + follow-up calls
+Worked example: a 5,000-contact campaign

 Say you're texting 5,000 opted-in leads with a 175-character message that includes one emoji.
 That emoji forces unicode encoding, dropping the per-segment limit to 70 chars (67 for multipart), so 175 chars = 3 segments.

-On the Starter tier ($0.0155 + $0.0045 carrier = $0.0200/segment):
+On the Standard tier ($0.02 + $0.0045 carrier = $0.0245/segment):

-`` 5,000 contacts × 3 segments × $0.0200 = $300.00 ``
+`` 5,000 contacts × 3 segments × $0.0245 = $367.50 ``

 Drop the emoji and rewrite to fit 160 GSM-7 characters and it's a single segment:

-`` 5,000 × 1 × $0.0200 = $100.00 ``
+`` 5,000 × 1 × $0.0245 = $122.50 ``

-Same campaign, $200 saved, just from encoding discipline.
+Same campaign, $245 saved, just from encoding discipline.
 (More of that thinking in reduce SMS costs.)
+The point is your send is priced in plain segments you can audit.
+Run your own numbers in the calculator.

-If you're a GoHighLevel shop, this is even cleaner — the messages land in GHL too, mapped to the right sub-account, so your clients stay isolated.
+If you're a GoHighLevel shop, ReadySMS is even cleaner — the messages land in GHL too, mapped to the right sub-account, so your clients stay isolated.
 The GHL setup guide walks the OAuth connection.

 Who should stay with Squaretalk